qntkhvn/tackle/README.md

 # tackle

-## About

-**Title:** Fractional Tackles: Leveraging Player Tracking Data for Within-Play Tackling Evaluation in American Football
+Repository for the paper "Fractional Tackles: Leveraging Player Tracking Data for Within-Play Tackling Evaluation in American Football"

+## Code

+To reproduce the results in the paper, run the scripts in the `manuscript` directory.

+## Abstract

-**Abstract:** Tackling is a fundamental defensive move in American football, with the main purpose of stopping the forward motion of the ball-carrier.
+Tackling is a fundamental defensive move in American football, with the main purpose of stopping the forward motion of the ball-carrier.
 However, current tackling metrics are manually recorded outcomes that are inherently flawed due to their discrete and subjective nature.
 Using player tracking data, we present a novel framework for